lethain/organize/README.md

     cd organize
     make env

-And then you can run the tests via:
+And then you can run the tests and stylechecks via:

-    make test

-and the stylechecks via:

-    make style
+    make test style

 ## Usage

-For normal usage, ``organize`` tries to present a very simple interface:
+For normal usage, ``organize`` presents a very simple interface:

     from organize import organize